 Please note that the account admin has access to all contacts in the database.
 When you create a Nimble account, you are automatically defaulted as the account admin.
 As a first step, you can create groups to set default permissions when adding new users to the account.

 To start creating groups, take a look at the following: Nimble Privacy Settings - How to Manage Groups

 Now in the Permission List, you will see the following options pertaining to contact privacy:

-If a user has been set to view and modify all contacts, it will override setup of the individual user.
-For example, if user A has uploaded a group of private contacts but the admin has allowed user B to see and edit all contacts, then this would override what user A has setup, and allow user B to see and edit user A's contacts.
+If a user has been set to view and modify all contacts, it will override the setup of the individual user.
+For example, if user A has uploaded a group of private contacts but the admin has allowed user B to see and edit all contacts, then this would override what user A has set up, and allow user B to see and edit user A's contacts.